Share this post on:

 On the positive side, Self-Consciousness may help in identity development.
 This is because some people come the closest to knowing themselves objectively during periods of high Self-Consciousness.

-Self-Consciousness affects people to varying degrees.
-For example, some people are constantly Self-Monitoring or Self-Involved, while others are completely oblivious about themselves.
+Self-consciousness affects people to varying degrees.
+Some are constantly Self-Monitoring or Self-Involved, while others are completely oblivious to themselves.

 Private/Public Self-Consciousness